clojurebridge-boston/track2-ciphers/docs/track2-caesar.md

 ## Letter shift
 *Relevant functions:* [+](https://clojuredocs.org/clojure.core/%2B), [-](https://clojuredocs.org/clojure.core/-), [mod](https://clojuredocs.org/clojure.core/mod)

-Caesar cipher works by shifting the alphabet by a given number of positions to the right, wrapping around at the end.
+Caesar cipher works by shifting the alphabet by a given number of positions to the left, wrapping around at the end.
 The key for the cipher is how many positions the letters are shifted by.
 For instance, if the key is 3 then `a` is replaced by `d`, `b` by `e`, etc. Here is the shift of the entire alphabet:
 ```